 Any questions should be directed to firstname.lastname@example.org .

-Presenters will receive notification of decision regarding submission via email and can expect notification within six (6) weeks after submission deadline.
+Presenters will receive notification of decision regarding submission via email and can expect notification by April 30, 2016.

 All submitters will be asked to confirm acceptance of the Educational Advisory Council’s invitation.

-Complimentary meeting registration will be provided for the lead presenter of accepted submissions.
+Complimentary meeting registration will be provided for a maximum of 2 presenters for each accepted submission.
 ASCP greatly values your willingness to share your findings; however, we are unable to support any expenses related to participation.

 The following general categories include topics that members and attendees have told us they want addressed in conference sessions.
 The topics listed are only suggestions and should not limit your proposal.
 Topics that address innovative solutions to ongoing problems and challenges as well as topics that focus on practical, real-world application information possessing immediate take-home value are recommended.